vibe13/openshift-origin-cartridge-unified-push/README.md

 # Red Hat JBoss Unified Push Server Cartridge for OpenShift

-This cartridge provides the `JBoss Unified Push Server` for easy deployment to OpenShift, running on top of JBoss EAP.
+This cartridge provides the `Red Hat JBoss Unified Push Server` for easy deployment to OpenShift, running on top of JBoss EAP.

-The `JBoss Unified Push Server` is a server that allows sending push notifications to different (mobile) platforms.
+The `Red Hat JBoss Unified Push Server` is a server that allows sending push notifications to different (mobile) platforms.
 The initial version of the server supports [Apple’s APNs](http://developer.apple.com/library/mac/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html#//apple_ref/doc/uid/TP40008194-CH100-SW9) and [Google Cloud Messaging](http://developer.android.com/google/gcm/index.html).

 ### Creation of OpenShift account
-You first need to create an OpenShift account before being able to create applications with the `JBoss Unified Push Server` cartridge.
+You first need to create an OpenShift account before being able to create applications with the `Red Hat JBoss Unified Push Server` cartridge.
 For information on how to create and setup your OpenShift account, please refer to [Getting Started with OpenShift Online](https://developers.openshift.com/en/getting-started-overview.html).

 ### Installation
 You have different options to create your application.